The Reverse Peephole: Plot

-Kramer spots the fur coat in a tree and Newman retrieves it.
-Kramer mentions this to Elaine.
+Kramer mentions to Elaine that Newman recovered Joe's fur coat from a tree.
 She tries to convince Newman to give her Joe's coat, but he has already given it to Silvio's wife.
-Silvio finds his wife in possession of the fur coat.
-Assuming it is a gift from Newman, Silvio threatens to evict Kramer and Newman over the affair.
+When he learns of the fur coat, Silvio threatens to evict Kramer and Newman over the affair.
 To save himself, Kramer claims the fur coat is Jerry's, and gets Jerry to wear it in front of Silvio.
 Silvio believes him until Elaine walks up and asks why Jerry is wearing Joe's coat.
-Silvio then plots revenge on Joe after Kramer narrowly saves himself by claiming Joe is the one having the affair.
+Silvio then plots revenge on Joe.
 A thief snatches Jerry's carry-all.
-Jerry calls to a policeman, but the policeman does not know what a European carry-all is, so Jerry embarrassingly has to describe it as his "purse".
+Jerry calls to a policeman, but the policeman does not know what a European carry-all is, so Jerry has to describe it as his "purse".

 Elaine, Jerry, and Kramer back out of participating in their chair gift (Elaine because Joe demanded she buy him a new coat, Jerry because Joe criticized his taste in music, and Kramer because he has no recollection of agreeing to the gift).
-George reluctantly reveals he had the chair all along for his back pain due to the wallet and plans to return the chair.
+George plans to return the chair.
 When he puts a tear-away phone number for a free guitar lesson in his already overstuffed wallet, much of the contents burst out and blow away, including the receipt.

-Silvio ambushes Joe from inside his room with a sock of pennies, which Jerry says would not have happened if Joe had a reverse peephole.
-Seeing how ostentatious Jerry looks in the fur coat, Puddy sells his fur coat and buys a garish leather eight-ball jacket; Elaine is left further embarrassed by his new wardrobe fashion.
+Silvio ambushes Joe from inside his room with a sock of pennies.
+Seeing how ostentatious Jerry looks in the fur coat, Puddy sells his fur coat and buys a garish leather eight-ball jacket.

 Production

 The wallet story stemmed from an argument in the Seinfeld writers' room.
 Spike Feresten, the episode's writer, remarked that wallets had become pointless, and Seinfeld co-creator/writer/star Jerry Seinfeld began arguing the point with him.
 Feresten won over Seinfeld by dumping out the contents of Seinfeld's wallet and showing him how much of its contents he had no real use for.
 George developing back pain from his wallet proved to be true to life; sitting with the massive wallet in his back pocket during the episode's rehearsals and filming caused George actor Jason Alexander to hurt his back.
 The wallet bursting open at the episode's climax was accomplished by a stunt man firing an air gun precisely at the wallet.

 The reference to Stein Eriksen was added to the script by Jerry Seinfeld.

+Feresten wrote David Puddy's eight-ball jacket into the show, later stating that he had deliberately tried to make the jacket uncool by associating it with the unfashionable character, telling The New York Times, "Obviously, it didn't work."